Site icon DED9

 Unit Testing

 An average user may not know much about software development.
 Building a computer program is not like a programmer writing all the code and publishing the product immediately.
-A standard and large software must go through a series of steps before reaching the end user.
-One of the most common tasks in software production is product testing, and we can safely say that it is no less important than product design and development.
-One of the famous tests in making software is Unit Testing.
-Today we want to talk about what Unit Testing is and what it means.
+Standard and large software must go through a series of steps before reaching the end user.
+One of the most common tasks in software production is product testing, and it is no less important than product design and development.
+One of the famous tests used in making software is unit testing.
+Today, we want to talk about unit testing and what it means.

 What is Unit Testing?

-It is a stage of software testing in which small parts of a program (Units) or various components of a software are tested.
-Developers use Unit Test to see if their program performance is what they expected.
-In other words, Unit Testing shows the programmer how close he is to the initial design and whether his program complies with the initial design standards of the software or not.
-Unit refers to the smallest part of the program that can be tested and typically consists of several inputs and finally one output.
+It is a stage of software testing in which small parts of a program (Units) or various components of software are tested.
+Developers use Unit Tests to verify that their program performs as expected.
+In other words, Unit Testing shows the programmer how close he is to the initial design and whether his program complies with the initial design standards of the software.
+Unit refers to the smallest part of the program that can be tested and typically consists of several inputs and, finally, one output.

 In procedural programming, a unit can be a function, procedure, or even a small program.
-Also in object-oriented programming, the smallest unit is a method that can belong to Class, Super class Abstract Class or Child Class.
-Some people mistakenly think of a module as a unit, which is not true because the module itself is made up of a number of units.
+Also in object-oriented programming, the smallest unit is a method that can belong to a Class, a superclass, an Abstract Class, or a Child Class.
+Some people mistakenly think of a module as a unit, which is not true because the module itself is made up of multiple units.

-This test method is used when writing a program and usually by the programmer himself.
+This test method is used when writing a program and is usually performed by the programmer.
 Of course, sometimes the QA team does that too.
-Unit Testing is an important part of software development.
-Because if it is implemented properly, it can help a lot in software development.
+Unit Testing is an integral part of software development.
+Because if it is implemented properly, it can greatly benefit software development.
 In this way, the flaws and problems of the program are identified and solved in the first place.
 Imagine how troublesome it would be to solve these problems when our project is so big.

-A Unit Test process is generally divided into 3 parts:
+A Unit Test process is generally divided into three parts:

-Unit Testing is the first phase of program testing and is actually the first level of program testing.
+Unit Testing is the first phase of program testing.
 This method is a White Box testing technique.
 White box testing is a method that examines the internal structure of a program, regardless of the output it produces.
-In models such as SDLC, STLC or V Model, the first step in testing the project is Unit Testing and is performed before other testing methods such as integration testing.
+In models such as SDLC, STLC, or V Models, the first step in testing the project is Unit Testing, which is performed before other testing methods, such as integration testing.
 We hope you have a general understanding of what Unit Testing is.
 We suggest that you refer to the following article to learn more about Unit Testing in JavaScript:

 Unit Test is done manually and automatically.
-Although most of the time the automated method is used and this method is a priority, it does not matter which method you use until the work is done in the best way.
-In the automated method, the steps are followed as follows:
+Although most of the time, the automated method is used and this method is a priority, it does not matter which method you use as long as the work is completed to the best of your ability.
+In the automated process, the steps are as follows:

-There are many tools for Unit Test, some of which you can see below:
+There are many tools for Unit Tests, some of which you can see below:

-Like all modern technologies in the world, using Unit Testing has a number of advantages and a number of disadvantages.
+Like all modern technologies, using unit testing has several advantages and disadvantages.
 Some of the scores that you get with the Unit Testing technique are:

 In addition to these strengths, we must also point out some of the negative points of this method.
 These may not be considered negative points, but there are weaknesses to this method: